CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/AboutMekanism.md

 # About Mekanism

-Mekanism is a complex, tech mod,  with explicit CraftTweaker support!
+Mekanism is a complex, tech mod, with built-in support for CraftTweaker as of version 10.1.0!

 Some things you want to be aware when handling Mekanism's ZenClasses and RecipeTypes.